eliamue/foundations-prep-april-2021/02-making-a-website-html-and-css/README.md

 > [Show the world!](./notes/gh-pages.md)

-- Demo: Let's _deploy_ our markdown from yesterday with GHpages!
+- Demo: Let's _deploy_ our html from today with GHpages!

 ##  Food for Thought